• Skip to main content

 November 13, 2019 by Beckett Chomyn Leave a Comment

 In my quest to find a new topic to write about for this week’s post, I stumbled upon another article on baking therapy (by way of my father, because he sends me every article he comes across that has anything to do with an oven).
-Initially, I was not interested because I thought I’d read everything I needed to about baking therapy for my previous post, but this article has an in … [Read more...] about Baking Therapy part 2: The More the Merrier
+Initially, I was not interested because I thought I’d read everything I needed to about baking therapy for my previous post, but this article has an … [Read more...] about Baking Therapy part 2: The More the Merrier

 Baking: The Kind of Therapy You Can Get in a Box